-Most of us computer nerds have a basic understanding about how devices on the internet talk to each other.
+Most computer nerds have a basic understanding about how devices on the internet talk to each other.
 Default route (0.0.0.0/0) installed on some device tells it to send any outbound packet to the ISP router, which in turn sends it to the next router and so on, until it reaches its destination.
 But how do the ISP routers know where to send the data?
 They achieve this by talking to each other directly via the Border Gateway Protocol.
 Using this protocol, routers exchange information about which prefixes (or subnets) belong to which network, thus forming what is commonly known as the global routing table.
 This allows the internet as a whole to operate in a fully decentralized manor.

 In theory, it seems simple enough, right?
 Well, in practice it can get very complicated, networks such as the internet can scale to massive proportions with ever increasing complexity.
 For people aspiring to become network operators/administrators or just experiment and have fun, one of the best places to learn is the dn42 project;